subwaymatch/power-bi-histogram-chart-visual-by-microsoft-legacy/README.md

 ## 📌 Notes and Disclaimers

 - I do not own any code or assets packaged inside the `.pbiviz` file.
-- For original source code, see the official repository ([https://github.com/Microsoft/PowerBI-visuals-histogram](https://github.com/Microsoft/PowerBI-visuals-histogram)).
+- For source code, see the official repository ([https://github.com/Microsoft/PowerBI-visuals-histogram](https://github.com/Microsoft/PowerBI-visuals-histogram)).
 - I am sharing the `.pbiviz` file here because...
   - The [official repository](https://github.com/Microsoft/PowerBI-visuals-histogram) does not include a packaged file and the custom visual is no longer available anywhere.
   - The [official repository](https://github.com/Microsoft/PowerBI-visuals-histogram) is licensed under the [MIT License](https://github.com/microsoft/powerbi-visuals-histogram/blob/master/LICENSE).
-  - The `.pbiviz` file was extracted and repackaged from an old Power BI file (`.pbix`).